 For Spring 2022: Tuesday, January 18, 2022 at 12:00 noon (EDT).

 The current plan is to share notifications the start of the week February 7, 2022.

 CLICK HERE TO REVIEW THE APPLICATION INSTRUCTIONS, INCLUDING PERSONAL STATEMENT PROMPTS, AND TO START YOUR APPLICATION.

 How selective is the Work Exemption Program and who selects the WEP grant recipients?

 Selection for the program is competitive and unfortunately, it is not possible to award all applicants with a Work Exemption Program grant.
 The Work Exemption Program committee includes administrators from both Columbia College and Columbia Engineering, as well as staff from student services, student affairs, and academic affairs offices on-campus.
-Decisions are made by the complete committee who look for applicants to present a compelling case for a substantive unpaid internship, research, or community service opportunity which demonstrates the synergy between their academic coursework, personal interests, and professional goals.
+Decisions are made by the complete committee who looks for applicants to present a compelling case for a substantive internship, research, or community service opportunity which demonstrates the synergy between their academic coursework, personal interests, and professional goals.

 What can I do to make my application for WEP more competitive?